 Columbia Falls, UNITED STATES

-Beekeepers use a bee smoker to calm bee colonies before transferring them to another crop after pollinating a blueberry field near Columbia Falls, Maine June 23, 2014.
+A beekeeper uses a lift to stack beehives onto a truck before transferring the bees to another crop after they pollinated a blueberry field near Columbia Falls, Maine June 23, 2014.
 Over recent years, bees have been dying at a rate the U.S. government says is economically unsustainable.
 Honey bees pollinate plants that produce about a quarter of the food consumed by Americans, including apples, watermelons and beans.
 A lawsuit has now been filed by environmental groups in the United States seeking an injunction restricting the approval of a controversial class of pesticides known as neonicotinoids, or 'neonics'.
 These pesticides have become a subject of scrutiny in Europe and the United States as concern has mounted that they harm honeybees and other pollinators.
 Picture taken June 23, 2014.
 REUTERS/Adrees Latif (UNITED STATES - Tags: BUSINESS ANIMALS ENVIRONMENT AGRICULTURE)

 SEARCH 'ADREES HONEY BEE' FOR ALL IMAGES